FREE delivery when you Subscribe

 Is there a link between the urobiome and Overactive Bladder?

-Overactive bladder (OAB) is a common condition characterized by a sudden, uncontrollable urge to urinate.
+Overactive bladder (OAB) is a common condition characterised by a sudden, uncontrollable urge to urinate.
 While the exact causes of OAB are not fully understood, growing evidence suggests that imbalances in the urobiome may play a significant role.
 An overgrowth of certain bacteria in the urinary tract can lead to inflammation and irritation, triggering the sudden urge to urinate.

 Additionally, a less diverse urobiome, with a lack of beneficial bacteria, has been associated with OAB and other urinary tract disorders.
 Imbalances in the urobiome can also contribute to chronic inflammation in the bladder, which can exacerbate OAB symptoms.